Subic Special Economic and Freeport Zone: Economy

-In mid-2019, some 135,000 workers were employed in Subic Bay Freeport, 68% in the service industry and 17% in the manufacturing industry.
+As of 2025, approximately 171,653 workers were employed in Subic Bay Freeport, 67% in the service industry and 22% in the manufacturing industry.
 Subic was a shipbuilding hub.
 The now-defunct Hanjin Philippines was the single biggest employer in the area prior to its bankruptcy in January 2019.

-As of mid-2019, 5,901 workers were employed in the shipbuilding and maritime industry by 96 firms.
+As of 2024, around 6,187 workers were employed in the shipbuilding and maritime industry by 153 companies.
 Subic is served by the Port of Subic.

 Tourism

 Camayan Beach Resort in Morong, Bataan.

 Subic Bay is a popular destination for weekend visitors from Metro Manila.
 Attractions include beaches, an underwater aquarium, jungle survival tours, and duty-free shopping.

 Destinations include eco-tourism theme parks, the Ocean Adventure, Zoobic Safari, and the Pamulaklakin Nature Park, which is home to the indigenous Aetas who once trained the U.S. Navy in jungle survival tactics.

 Subic International Raceway (SIR), the Philippines' first purpose-built motorsports venue, opened in 1994 near Subic Bay International Airport.
 It was established by racing champion Pocholo Ramirez and his family.
 SIR hosted international racing events, such as the Asian Festival of Speed, Asian Formula 2000 and the Asian Formula Three Championship.
 Local races, such as the Philippine Touring Car Championship, Run What You Brung (RWYB) and Circuit Showdown were held there.
 The racetrack closed in 2010 after its lease ended.

 The economic zone hosts the Subic Bay Yacht Club.
 The bay is favored for sailing sports, especially during the Habagat season.
 Subic Bay hosted the sailing events for the 2019 Southeast Asian Games.

 The Subic Sun Convention Resort and Casino, will be the first international branded hotel complex in Subic and is set to open in 2025.